- Getting started

 This can cause all sorts of problems if we accidentally attempt to configure a non-virtual call, because NSubstitute will get confused about which call you’re talking about.
 Usually this will result in a run-time error, but in the worst case it can affect the outcome of your test, or even the following test in the suite, in non-obvious ways.
 Thankfully we have NSubstitute.Analyzers to detect these cases at compile time.

-Remember that if the member is non-virtual, NSubstitute will not be able to intercept it regardless of whether it is internal
+Remember that if members are non-virtual, NSubstitute will not be able to intercept it regardless of whether it is internal or InternalsVisibleTo has been added.

 Real code